 The Corporation is considered to be a component unit of the County and is included as a discretely presented component unit in the financial statements of the County.
 The County provides the Corporation Article VI service payments, payments for certain health services, IGT and various other payments throughout each year.
-Additionally, the County is the direct-pay guarantor of the Corporation's Series 2009 Bonds, and was the guarantor to its swap counterparties until these agreements were terminated on July 1, 2021.
+Additionally, the County is the direct-pay guarantor of the Corporation's Series 2009 Bonds.
 It is not possible to predict the effect, if any, the County's current or future operations will have on the financial statements of the Corporation, taken as a whole.